God is holy. There’s a conflict between his holiness and man’s sin.

 MEANWHILE, evil can work to our long term good by giving us an understanding of spiritual matters.
 Without knowing evil, we wouldn’t desire God’s holiness.

-The greater the evil, the more people turn to God for solution.
+The greater the evil, the more people turn to God for a solution.
 The lesser the evil, the more people ignore God and rely upon themselves.
 Ironically, since eternity is ultimately more important than present life, evil now – if it brings us to God – can do more good than harm.

 Evil is a condition only on earth (now) and in hell (forever).
 There’s no evil in heaven.